Marmara region: Geography

 The Yıldız Mountains and Uludağ are in the Marmara Region.
 Islands in the Aegean Sea are Gökçeada and Bozcaada, and in the Sea of Marmara are Marmara Island, Avşa, Paşalimanı, İmralı and the Princes' Islands of Istanbul.

 Climate

-The Marmara region has a hybrid mediterranean climate/humid subtropical climate on the Aegean Sea coast and the south Marmara Sea coast, an oceanic climate on the Black Sea coast and a humid continental climate in the interior.
-Summers are warm to hot and moderately dry whereas winters are cold and wet and sometimes snowy.
+The Marmara region has a borderline Mediterranean and humid subtropical climate on the Aegean Sea and south Marmara Sea coasts, and an oceanic climate on the Black Sea coast.
+Summers are warm to hot and moderately dry whereas winters are cool, wet and sometimes snowy.
 The coastal climate keeps the temperatures relatively mild.